 In life he had felt isolation.
 Love could not get in or out.
 His internal world was invisible to others and theirs were invisible to him.
 Belief patterns manifest as patterns in the energy field that then manifest physically.
 And this man’s beliefs had created a pattern in his energy field that worked like a veil of entrapment.
 In day to day life, we call them “emotional walls”.
 This veil was keeping him attached to his body.
 It was also keeping him from being able to “phase” with the higher dimensional perspective so as to make a decision about life or to perceive those of us who were there with him on these other dimensional levels (such as myself).

-It was at the moment that I understood what was going on that I re-phased with the dimensional perspective I had come into to begin with.
+I re-phased with the dimensional perspective I had come into to begin with.
 The mantis beings were trying to set him free.
 Sometimes, a rupture in the integrity of our universe is someone dying.
 Sometimes, a rupture in the integrity of our universe is someone living.
 As such, they were tearing through this veil that kept him locked and imprisoned by his own sense of singularity.
 Like a butterfly being set free, at a certain point the stream of conscious energy feeding into his body escaped and withdrew, the aspect of him that was bumping up against the overhead lights was sucked into the force of the withdrawal like a leaf caught in the current of a stream.
 He was gone from the room.
 The doctors worked for a few minutes more on a body as dead as plastic until they gave up.
 This man had gone back to source in one fell swoop.
 And when he went, sorrow did not linger in his wake.
 Instead, wholeness felt restored.